Rosemary Health Benefits

 Description and History

-The scent of Miss Patty’s Herbal Pain Remedy is a combination of the sweet smelling St. John’s Wort oil infusion and the Essential Oil of Rosemary.
+The scent of Miss Patty’s Herbal Pain Remedy is a combination of the sweet-smelling St. John’s Wort oil infusion and the Essential Oil of Rosemary.
 This essential oil has numerous health benefits along with its herbal, woodsy tone.
-I use ORGANIC essential oil of rosemary, because this balm is applied to the skin.
+I use the ORGANIC essential oil of rosemary because this balm is applied to the skin.
 Miss Patty’s Herbal Pain Remedy can also safely be used on animals for their arthritic and rheumatic aches and pains.

 The botanical name for rosemary is Rosmarinus Officinalis.
 It is an evergreen, bushy plant that grows up to six feet tall.
 The rosemary plant blooms with small, light blue flowers.
 Wreaths of rosemary were often seen on the heads of Greek and Roman figures.
 At that time, rosemary was considered sacred and was worn in gratitude to the Goddess Aphrodite, who was credited with giving it to them.
 And it is still associated with memory today.

 Rosemary essential oil is a strengthening nerve tonic, and can be a valuable aid in the treatment of nervous exhaustion.
 Rosemary health benefits include enhancing mental clarity, structure, stimulation, and awareness in the brain.
 It is also known to improve concentration and emotional balance.

 Rosemary is sometimes referred to as an anti-depressive as it eases psychological tension.